kousic17/WeatherApp/README.md

 # WeatherApp
-Simple node.js program to display temperature, windspeed and pressure value using openweathermap api by getting input from the user
+Simple node.js program to display temperature, windspeed and pressure value using OpenWeatherMap API by getting input from the user

 * The code defines some constants, including the API key and base URL for the OpenWeatherMap API.
 * It creates a readline interface to interact with the user through the command line.